alunodoisgte/prep/offerings/README.md

 > Resumes, Recruiting, Unlimited Attendance, Financial Backing,
 > Freelance Support, Client Work, Agile Management

-Currently there is only one course at this level: [*Professional Incubator Program*][Pro].
+### Incubator

-The *Professional* level is for students who have mastered programming and demonstrated it well during *Projects* classes and now need to launch into higher education, entrepreneurship, or working for an organization.
+The [*Professional Incubator Program*][Pro] is for invite-only students who have moved well beyond mastering programming and demonstrated it well during *Projects* classes.
+These students are preparing to launch into higher education, entrepreneurship, or working for an organization.
 In *Projects* you built and explored stuff mostly for your own learning and curiosity, in *Pro* you work on **stuff that benefits others**, a client, a community, an organization.
 You are contributing, perhaps for free, perhaps not.

+### Invite Only

 <b>You must be invited into *Professional.*</b> To get an invite prepare
 a proposal and submit it to your location manager.
 Your location manager will review it with staff and decide to accept or not.
 If not accepted there is always *Projects*.

+### Projects SkilStak™ Most Wants to See Built

 The main criteria for giving you an invite will be **how much your manager personally wants to see your project completed** based on